#695 - MATT MCCUSKER + LEMAIRE LEE

 Sheesh.

-yeah between him and the last guest we got the whole fall collection dude
+Yeah, between him and the last guest, we had the whole fall collection, dude.

 Yeah, that's the year that that came out.

-Now that's for dads to show they're a little bit racist.
+No, that's for dads to show they're a little bit racist.
+That's just that little, just a little slick.

 Hey, who said I was a little bit?